Israel in Prophecy — the Series

 on a colt, the foal of a donkey.
 (Zech 9:9).

-The prophet Zechariah writes after the remnant returned from Babylon to rebuild the house of God.
+Again, the prophet Zechariah writes after a remnant of Israel had returned from Babylon to rebuild the house of God.
 He writes at a time when many shouted for joy, but what he writes is not a cause for joy:

-The Jerusalem that is a cup of staggering is the Jerusalem above, and not yet the geographical city.
+Returning to the head citation (Zech 12:1–5), the Jerusalem that is a cup of staggering is the Jerusalem above, and not yet the geographical city.
 The inhabitants of this Jerusalem above have recognizable strength through the Lord, their God.
-The passage indicates that this Jerusalem doesn’t share the same God that the clans of Judah have.
+The passage indicates that this Jerusalem above doesn’t share the same God that the clans of Judah have.

 On that day I will make the clans of Judah like a blazing pot in the midst of wood, like a flaming torch among sheaves.
 And they shall devour to the right and to the left all surrounding peoples, while Jerusalem shall again be inhabited in its place, in Jerusalem.
 (Zech 12:6 emphasis added)

 Two Jerusalems are present, one the place where Jerusalem is, the other is the one that will relocate there.
-One Jerusalem is the Jerusalem below, the other the Jerusalem above.
-And this Jerusalem above will again be inhabited in the Jerusalem below—all Israel will then be born of Spirit.
+One Jerusalem is the Jerusalem below, the other is the Jerusalem above.
+And this Jerusalem above will again be inhabited in the Jerusalem below—all Israel will then be born of spirit.

-This day, when the Jerusalem above relocates to the Jerusalem below, will also include the resurrection of the saints.
-Thus, the entirety of the passage pertains to the Church when Christ Jesus returns as Lord of lords and King of kings.
+This day, when the Jerusalem above relocates to the Jerusalem below, will come after the Thousand Years; will come a millennium after the resurrection of the saints.
+Yet the entirety of the passage pertains to the Church, beginning with when Christ Jesus returns as Lord of lords and King of kings.
 Until then there shall be enmity between the inhabitants of the Jerusalem above and the clans of Judah, for the bond of brotherhood has been broken—was broken at Calvary.

 (to be continued)